LsquaredTechnologies/Weather/README.md

 I plan to:

-- optimize styles with SASS and transpile into CSS with gulp (or another tool?)
+- [ ] optimize styles with SASS and transpile into CSS with gulp (or another tool?)
-- create an OCI (docker) image and publish it on DockerHub to let anyone test it locally
+- [ ] create an OCI (docker) image and publish it on DockerHub to let anyone test it locally
-- create a pipeline to build and deploy the application (with both Azure Pipelines and Github Actions?)
+- [ ] create a pipeline to build and deploy the application (with both Azure Pipelines and Github Actions?)
-- deploy Azure infrastructure with terraform
+- [ ] deploy Azure infrastructure with terraform (in progress)

 ## Contributing